 Financial Planning and Counseling: A Pioneering Approach for a New Financial Age

-Rick’s work in the emerging field of financial therapy has resulted in four co-authored books, a ground breaking clinical study, and the creation of the Onsite workshop on financial therapy.
+Rick’s work in the emerging field of financial therapy has resulted in four co-authored books, a ground-breaking clinical study, and the creation of the Onsite workshop on financial therapy.
 The Wall Street Journal heralded him as a pioneer in “financial integration.”
-Wynonna Judd wrote about how her work with Rick and Dr. Ted Klontz changed her life in her book Coming Home To Myself.
-ABC has featured Rick and Dr. Klontz’ on thei 20/20 news show and Good Morning America.
+In her book Coming Home To Myself, Wynonna Judd wrote about how her work with Rick and Dr. Ted Klontz changed her life.
+ABC has featured Rick and Dr. Klontz on their 20/20 news show and Good Morning America.

 As a KFG client, you will learn the underlying emotional issues that keep you making the same money mistakes over and over.
 In a practical, personal way, Kahler Financial Group can offer a plan for building a comfortable and productive relationship with money.